 Air Animal Recommends Ehrlichia Pre-Test Before Pet Moves to Australia & New Zealand

-“Ehrlichia has surged in animal populations because tick populations surge every seven years,” said Dr. Walter M. Woolf, Air Animal founder and USDA-certified veterinarian.
+“Ehrlichia canis, the tick borne disease, has emerged recently across the globe, as tick populations normally surge from time to time,” said Dr. Walter M. Woolf, Air Animal founder and USDA-accredited veterinarian.

 |Harper, Labrador retriever, Washington to New Zealand|